srinandan/srinandans-hybrid/README.md

 ## Prerequisites

-* A kubernetes cluster of supported version
+* A GKE cluster of supported version.
+See notes below if not using GKE.
 * Apigee control plane entities like Organization, Environment & Environment Group have been created
-* A Google Service Account is created with appropriate roles/permissions.
-This repo assumes a single GSA for all components (udca, sync etc.)
-* If not using workload identity, download the private key.
-Name the file `client_secret.json` and place the file in `./overlays/org-components/google-service-accounts/` and `./overlays/env-components/google-service-accounts/`

 ## Folder Structure